AnyBody/anybody-tutorial/ForceDependentKinematics/lesson4.rst

 simulated motion.

 .. warning::
-  Please note that in general it is not a good idea to include the backside of thin surfaces.
+  Please note that if the surface has thin parts is a good idea to remove the backside of the surface so that it becomes open.
+This ensures that the forces will continue to grow as the surfaces are compressed into each other.

 |Model view Implant surfaces|